 Arrive in Halong and board a traditional sailing junk.
-A welcome drink will be served as the boat leaves the harbour, check-in to the cabin then enjoy a delightful fresh seafood lunch served while cruisinge through the limestone cliffs and emerald waters of Halong Bay.Take in the stunning scenery of this UNESCO-designated World Heritage site.
+A welcome drink will be served as the boat leaves the harbour, check in your cabin then enjoy a delightful fresh seafood lunch served while your cruise through the limestone cliffs and emerald waters of Halong Bay, giving you the opportunity to take in the stunning scenery of this UNESCO-designated World Heritage Site.

-After lunch, cruise to the magical landscape of Dinh Huong Island, Ga Choi Island, Dog Island, Binh Phong Mountain, Sung Sot Cave, before making a round over Titov Beach.
-Enjoy sunset on the top of the Titov Mountain or take a bamboo row boat to discover water tunnels with many coral reefs in a scenic lagoon.
-Hop back on board and enjoy dinner on board with fresh seafood, salads, and fruits.
+After lunch, your cruise take you to the inside of magical landscape of Dinh Huong Island, Ga Choi Island, Dog Island, Binh Phong Mountain, Sung Sot Cave, Round over Titov Beach.
+Enjoy sunset on the top of the Titov Mountain or you take a bamboo row boat to discover a water tunnels with many coral reefs in a scenic lagoon.
+Back on board Junk, enjoy dinner is served on board with fresh seafood, salads, and fruits.

 Overnight on junk boat.

-Arrive in Hanoi late in the afternoon, enjoy a one hour tour by cycle, a chauffeur-pedalled tricycle, through Hanoi’s Old Quarter, also known as ‘“36 streets”’.
+Arrive in Hanoi late in the afternoon, enjoy a one hour tour by cycle, a chauffeur-pedalled tricycle, through Hanoi’s Old Quarter, also known as “36 streets”.
 This bustling area of narrow streets and alleys is home to literally thousands of small businesses and shopkeepers.
-It's a great place to explore, especially by cycling, with plenty of photo opportunities along the way.
+It's a great place to explore, especially by cycle, with plenty of photo opportunities all around you.

 Overnight in Hanoi.

-The journey to But Thap Pagoda takes a half hour, along the way see everyday Vietnamese life, the working of the rice fields and the simple villages.
-It is thought that the origins of the But Thap Pagoda datinge back to 6th century, although much of what is seen you will see was constructed in the 17th century.
+The journey to But Thap Pagoda takes a half hour, along the way see every day Vietnamese life, the working of the rice fields and the simple villages.
+It is thought that the origins of the But Thap Pagoda date back to 6th century, although much of what you will see was constructed in the 17th century.
 The principal attraction of the pagoda lies inside.
 The statue to the Avalokitesvara or Goddess of Mercy has no fewer than 11 faces, 994 arms and 994 eyes – each eye resting on the palm of a hand.
 If you wish and time permits visit one of the villages surrounding the pagoda.

-Use the day room at a hotel near Rail Station to for freshen up before taking the overnight Express Train to Lao Cai.
+Use day room at a hotel near Rail Station for freshen up before taking the overnight Express Train to Lao Cai.

 Overnight on train.

-Upon arrival in Lao Cai, meet up with the local guide and be transfered to the hotel in Sapa for breakfast (early check-in is included) then take a rest.
+Upon arrival in Lao Cai, meet up your local guide and transfer to your hotel in Sapa for breakfast (Early check-in is included) then take a rest

-After lunch depart with the guide for a half-day trekking tour to Ma Tra – habitant of Black H’Mong.
+After lunch depart with your guide for a half-day trekking tour to Ma Tra – habitant of Black H’Mong.
 Take a short walk through the town of Sapa and along a dirt trail to pass the beautiful gardens and lush pine forests.
-Arrive at a small village of Suoi Ho inhabited by Hmong ethnic minority hiding away from civilization.
-Their house is normally built from land materials and has no windows because of the cold in the winter.
-Continue the walk through rice paddy fields and spectacular scenery to Matra before heading to the church of Ta Phin, where the car and driver will be waiting for the transfer back to Sapa.
+You will then reach a small village of Suoi Ho is inhabited by Hmong ethnic minority hiding away from civilization.
+Their house normally built of land has no windows because of the cold in the winter.
+Continue your walk through rice paddy fields and spectacular scenery to Matra before heading to the church of Ta Phin, where car and driver will take you back to Sapa.

 Overnight in Sapa

-Mid-afternoon, a vehicle awaits for a transfer to meet Topas Ecolodge
+Mid-afternoon, a vehicle will meet to transfer you to Topas Ecolodge

 Overnight in Topas Eco Lodge.